Kaspa06/Objektinis2/README.md

 ### 6\.
 Run Your Program

-- After successful build, an executable file (e.g., `programa` on macOS or `programa.exe` on Windows) will be generated in the same directory.
+- After successful build, an executable file (e.g., `run` on macOS or `run.exe` on Windows) will be generated in the same directory.
-- Run the program by typing `./programa` on macOS or `programa.exe` on Windows, and press Enter.
+- Run the program by typing `./run` on macOS or `run.exe` on Windows, and press Enter.

 Congratulations!
 You've successfully compiled and executed your C/C++ program using a Makefile.
 If you encounter any errors during compilation, check your Makefile and source code for issues.